-Jeremy Corbyn is Labour MP for Islington North and leader of the Labour Party.
+Jeremy Corbyn is Labour MP for Islington North and former leader of the Labour Party.
 Jeremy campaigns for human rights and justice and is tireless in his support for Palestine, visiting Palestine with Parliamentary delegations, arranging meetings with MPs, and urging the government to take action to redress the injustices done to the Palestinians.
 He was a signatory to the 2002 Cairo Declaration (against the Iraq War, and for solidarity with Palestine) and regularly speaks at rallies.

 Pat Gaffney, General Secretary of Pax Christi since 1990, has been involved in peace and justice work for more than 30 years.
 A tireless advocate and communicator, she has given presentations and workshops in numerous contexts and countries (eg Russia, East Timor, Palestine) in the cause of non-violent conflict resolution.
 In 2005 she was among 10 British women nominated for the Nobel Peace Prize.
 She has made frequent visits to Palestine, working with the young, acting with Ecumenical Accompaniers, planting olive trees and liaising with other groups who oppose the occupation.
 Pax Christi members support the Peace and Justice in Jerusalem Campaign and took part in the November 2012 Lobby of Parliament.